manticoresoftware/openapi/out/manticoresearch-go/docs/SearchAPI.md

 > SearchResponse Search(ctx).SearchRequest(searchRequest).Execute()

-Performs a search on an index
+Performs a search on a table